svn2github/ninjafirewall/trunk/readme.txt

 * [WP+ Edition] Fixed a bug in the firewall log: blocked threats were not hex-decoded before exporting the log.
 * [WP+ Edition] Fixed a bug in the shared memory feature where, in some cases, deactivating NinjaFirewall from the "Plugins" page would not disable the firewall because the shared memory segment used to store its rules was not deleted upon exit.
 * The "SERVER_NAME" environment variable will be always appended to each firewall log line (it was previously available only on multisite installations).
-* The security rules updates option will be enabled by default with new installations of NinjaFirewall.
 * The "X-Content-Type-Options" header will be enabled by default with new installations of NinjaFirewall.
 * Updated Anti-Malware signatures.
 * Minor fixes and adjustments.